esihaj/cse-222a-congestion-control-experiments/README.md

 ## Files

-- `main.tf` - Terraform configuration (all-in-one)
-- `infra.sh` - Sets up/tears down infra and runs `check_bbr.sh`
+### configs and dependencies
+- `.env.template` - Template for AWS credentials and configuration.
+Copy this to `.env` and fill in your details.
+- `requirements.txt` - Lists Python dependencies for generating graphs locally.
+- `iperf3_plotter/` - Directory for the `iperf3_plotter` repository, used for plotting results.

+### High level scripts
-- `check_bbr.sh` - Ensures BBR is supported on both server and client
+- `check_bbr.sh` - Ensures BBR is supported on both server and client.
+- `setup_all_hosts.sh` - Installs dependencies and configures the remote hosts.
-- `run_experiments.sh` - Runs all the defined scenarios and fetches results
+- `run_experiments.sh` - Runs all the defined scenarios and fetches results.
+- `ssh.sh` - provides easy ssh access to the client and server
+- `iperf3_plotter.sh` - Clones and installs the `iperf3_plotter` repository and plots all iperf3 results.

+### Internal scripts
+- `run_scenario.sh` - Runs a single experiment scenario.
-- `scripts/` - Contains scripts copied to remote hosts and orchestrate scenarios
+- `scripts/` - Contains various scripts used in the experiments:
-- `.env.template` - Template for AWS credentials
-- `results/` - Results directory for storing scenario outputs
+  - `setup_host.sh` - Sets up a single host with necessary dependencies.
+  - `remote_runner.sh` - Manages the initialization and execution phases on remote hosts.
+  - `parse_ss_metrics.sh` - Parses `ss` metrics and generates CSV files.
+  - `ss_to_csv.sh` - Converts `ss` output to CSV format.
+  - `plot_ss.py` - Generates graphs from CSV files.

 ## Results

-Results are stored in `results/`.
-Each scenario has its own sub-directory with:
+Results are stored in the `results/` directory.
+Each scenario has its own sub-directory with the following files:

+- `ss_metrics.log` - Log file containing congestion window and slow start threshold metrics.
+- `data-plane.txt` - Log file containing data plane metrics.
+- `data-plane.csv` - CSV file containing data plane metrics in a structured format.
+- `plot/` - Directory containing generated plots from the experiment data.

-- `iperf3_output.json`
+- `iperf3_output.json` - JSON output from iperf3, containing detailed performance metrics.
-- `ss_cwnd_ssthresh.log`
-- `rtt.log`

-## Cleanup

-After finishing all experiments:
-- `./infra.sh teardown` to remove AWS instances and save costs.
-- Remove `.env` and keys if no longer needed.
+- `control-plane.txt` - Log file containing control plane metrics.
+- `control-plane.csv` - SV file containing control plane metrics in a structured format.
+- `iface.txt` - ignore - Text file containing the network interface used during the experiment.